ericsonga/APCSAReview/_sources/Unit7-ArrayList/listHardMC.rst

+.. |FRQs| raw:: html

+   <a href="https://docs.google.com/spreadsheets/d/1Q0pbL9qawN8XlUctkDIiqsP6XdwR-IcWZ_cwauHy0-U/edit#gid=1826848698" target="_blank" style="text-decoration:underline">FRQs</a>

-For more practice with free response questions with Lists see question 1 from 2012 at http://home.cc.gatech.edu/ice-gt/320, question 3 from 2011 at http://home.cc.gatech.edu/ice-gt/306,  question 1 from 2008 at http://coweb.cc.gatech.edu/ice-gt/1279, and question 3 from 2007 at http://coweb.cc.gatech.edu/ice-gt/1280.
+For more practice with free response questions with Lists, look up the following FRQs in this |FRQs| spreadsheet:

+- question 1 from 2012 FRQs
+- question 3 from 2011 FRQs
+- question 1 from 2008 FRQs
+- and question 3 from 2007 FRQs